 LOCAL CASINO GAMING TAX LEGAL CITATION: M.C.L.
 432.201-432.216; Initiated Law 1 of 1996, as amended by 2004 PA 306.
 YEAR ADOPTED: 1996 BASIS OF TAX: Privilege of operating a casino.
 Initiated Law 1 of 1996 authorized three licensees in the City of Detroit.
 MEASURE OF TAX (BASE): Adjusted gross receipts received by a gaming licensee.
-RATE: 10.9%.
-Under an amended development agreement reached between the City of Detroit and the three casinos operating in the city, the city receives an additional 1% from each casino, and another 1% from each casino that reaches \$400 million in gross receipts within a calendar year (during calendar year 2019, two of the three casinos met this criterion).
+RATE: 11.9%.
+This includes the 10.9% rate provided for in state law and an additional 1% that the city receives under revised development agreements reached with the three casinos operating in the city.
+Further, when adjusted gross receipts for a casino reach \$400 million within a given year, the city collects a lump sum payment of \$4 million and another 1% marginal tax on any adjusted gross receipts in excess of that \$400 million threshold (during calendar year 2020, none of the three casinos met this criterion due to the closures and capacity restrictions related to the COVID-19 pandemic; in 2019, two of the three casinos met the criterion).
 ADMINISTRATION: City of Detroit.
 REPORT AND PAYMENT: Due daily.
 DISPOSITION: City of Detroit.
-2018-19 COLLECTIONS: \$183,815,690 (Detroit's July to June city fiscal year)
+2019-20 COLLECTIONS: \$132,404,085 (Detroit's July to June city fiscal year)